InTEGr8or/handex/content/english/_index.md

   image: "images/feature-image.webp"
   features_list:
-  - "_index.md features_list[0]"
+  - "Instantly available"
-  - "Fringilla vel, aliquet nec, vulputate eget, arcu In"
+  - "The most ergomic of all devices"
-  - "Curabitur ullamcorper ultricies nisi.
-Nam eget dui."
+  - "Execute commands without looking down"

 ############################ About Features ##################################
 about_features: